AnimaApp/docs/src/v3/adobe-xd/getting-started/projects.md

 type: getting-started
 order: 3
 ---
-Projects are where your designs are live in Anima.
-There are two types of projects: **Personal Projects** and **Team Projects**.
+Anima Projects live inside a Workspace or Team.
+There are two types of Workspaces: **Personal Workspace** and **Teams Workspaces**.

--   **Personal Projects** are where you do work by yourself.
+-   **Personal Workspace** is where you do work by yourself.
 Only you can access your Personal Projects unless you invite others as Guests (Share > Invite Guests).
 To access Personal Projects, click the dropdown menu in the top left corner of the Anima web app and select **Personal**.

--   **Team Projects** are where you can collaborate with others in your Organization.
+-   **Teams Workspaces** is where you can collaborate with others in your Organization.
 There can be multiple Projects in one team.
 Anyone added to the a Team can access these Projects.
-You can also invite Guests to a specific Project in a Team Projects and restrict them from accessing the other Projects (Share > Invite Guests).
+You can also invite Guests to a specific Project in a Team and restrict them from accessing the other Projects (Share > Invite Guests).

 > ❗️**Important:**
 > - Each **Team workspace** needs its own separate Anima subscription